YunoHost-Apps/uptime-kuma_ynh/README_fr.md

 ## Avertissements / informations importantes

 - Requires a full dedicated domain
+- node_modules folder is backed up and shouldn't be (600Mo...)
 - ARM architecture not supported
 - This app needs a manual post-install
 - Uses N to install specific nodejs version